Thomas-George-T/Retro-Reel-Recommender/README.md

 4. Model building
 	For each of the approaches, we determine the cosine similarity index and train our model.

-5. Model Comparison
+5. Model Evaluation
-	Compare the results with each of the models.
+	Compare the results with each of the models and determine the best model to productionize.

+## Components

 ## Resources
 1. [How to build a content-based movie recommender system with Natural Language Processing](https://towardsdatascience.com/how-to-build-from-scratch-a-content-based-movie-recommender-with-natural-language-processing-25ad400eb243)